 Chemical sunscreens: Some chemical sunscreens contain ingredients like oxybenzone and octinoxate that can be harmful to coral reefs and marine life.
 Look for sunscreens that use physical blockers like zinc oxide instead.

-Lip balm: Many lip balms contain ingredients like petroleum jelly that can be harmful to your skin.
+Lip balm: Many lip balms contain ingredients like petroleum jelly that do not nourish the skin and can contain impurities.
 Look for natural lip balms that use ingredients like beeswax and shea butter.

 Learn how to make just about any DIY personal care product on our DIY Bath + Body and Skincare + Makeup pages.
 You might even become a total DIY beauty routine convert.
 (I know I couldn’t live without these homemade turmeric masks!)